Listen to the content

 Cocaine is a very powerful stimulant.
 Nervousness is one of the side effects of use.

 A deep seated fear just goes with the territory

 The stimulating effect of the drug causes most users to go from elation to despondency and depression.
 Rarely are they in a “normal” state of mind.
 It could be construed as “manic” type of behavior.

-Signs Of Cocaine Use
+Other Signs Of Cocaine Use

 Here’s the method in the “ritual” of snorting a “line” of cocaine.
 There are 3 “tools” used in the act of snorting cocaine.
 Finding any 1 of these is a sure-fire “telltale sign” cocaine is being snorted.

-- razor blades or credit cards, used to create “lines”
+- Razor blades or credit cards, used to create “lines”

-- tubes, such as a straw or rolled up dollar bill
+- Tubes such as a straw or rolled up dollar bill

-- small mirrors or other hard surface
+- Small mirrors or other hard surface